-But in therms of hp per pound, an important metric of efficiency, the Studebaker comes in last, with .18 hp/lb.
+But in terms of hp/pound, an important metric of efficiency, the Studebaker comes in last, with .18 hp/lb.
 The Chrysler hemi had .25, the Cadillac .23 and the Olds, .21.

 If the Olds only made 135hp initially, only 15hp more than the Studebaker, why was it so immediately embraced by the hot rod crowd?

-This was brought home with the superbly styled 1953 Studebaker coupes.
-This was revolutionary, a “European style” low-slung sporty coupe shepherded by Raymond Loewy.
-It could have been America’s first personal sports coupe a lá Thunderbird, but its performance was blunted by the little 120 hp 232 V8, which didn’t live up to the coupes’ racy looks.
-The ’53 coupes weighed 100lbs more than its predecessor, the result being that it was slower: R&T got a manual-equipped version from 0-60 in 14.9 seconds (two seconds slower than the ’51), and MT’s test of an automatic yielded a best time of 16.9 seconds.
+This was brought home with the superbly styled 1953 Studebaker coupes, a revolutionary, a “European style” low-slung sporty coupe shepherded by Raymond Loewy.
+It could have been America’s first personal sports coupe a lá Thunderbird, but its performance was blunted by the little 120 hp 232 V8, which failed to live up to the coupes’ racy looks.
+The ’53 coupes weighed 100lbs more than its tall predecessor, the result being that it was slower: R&T got a manual-equipped version from 0-60 in 14.9 seconds (two seconds slower than the ’51), and MT’s test of an automatic yielded a best time of 16.9 seconds.
 Top speed was 95.7 mph, also a bit less than the 98.36 mph McCahill managed with the ’51 sedan.
-Even the venerable Chevy 235 six was making 115 in ’53 and 125 hp in ’54.
+Even the venerable Chevy 235 six was making 115hp in ’53 and 125 hp in ’54.

 1955: 224 CID 140 hp